life-itself/tao/hubs/README.md

 Rents vary according to the location and size of the room/apartment.
 In London, rents range from between £680-900/month.

 #### Do I get to own my space?

-Please see the [Co-living model](https://tao.artearthtech.com/coliving) for details about AET's co-ownership vision.
+Please see the [Co-living model](https://tao.artearthtech.com/coliving) for details about Life Itself's co-ownership vision.

 #### Can I make changes to the building/space?